POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: Introduction

-For the error analysis in the present paper, instead of considering a concrete fully discrete scheme from which the values $\left\{\bu_h(t_j)\right\}$ are taken, we consider a continuous-in-time method, which has some advantages.
-In practice, one always computes the snapshots with a fully discrete method but the error analysis based on the continuous-in-time method holds for any time integrator used in the FOM.
-With this approach one can use different time steps for the FOM, which produces the snapshots, and for the POD-ROM method.
-Our error analysis takes into account the temporal error coming from the POD-ROM.
 Finally, following \cite{novo_rubino}, we analyze the case in which stabilized approximations are computed both for the FOM and the POD-ROM.
-More precisely, the considered finite element method is based on a Galerkin discretization plus grad-div stabilization with pairs of inf-sup stable elements.
-For the POD-ROM we also use grad-div stabilization.
+More precisely, the considered finite element method is based on a Galerkin discretization plus grad-div stabilization with pairs of inf-sup stable elements, {and, as in references \cite{novo_rubino,pod_da_nos},} for the POD-ROM we also use grad-div stabilization.
 In this way, the constants in the error bounds for the snapshots do not depend explicitly on inverse powers of the viscosity, i.e., they do not blow up for small viscosity coefficients, see \cite{NS_grad_div}.
 Adapting the results from \cite{novo_rubino}, the same holds for the error bounds of the POD-ROM.
-The importance of such so-called robust methods is stated in the survey \cite{GJN21}: \textit{In the case of small viscosity coefficients and coarse grids, only robust estimates provide useful information about the behavior of a numerical method on coarse grids if the analytic solution is smooth.}
+The importance of such so-called robust methods is stated in the survey \cite{GJN21}: \textit{In the case of small viscosity coefficients and coarse grids, only robust estimates provide useful information about the behavior of a numerical method on coarse grids if the analytic solution is smooth.} {In reference \cite{pod_da_nos} a POD scheme with data assimilation was analyzed.
+In the method of \cite{pod_da_nos}, grad-div stabilization was added to the POD method, but the plain Galerkin method was used for the FOM so that the final error bounds depend on inverse powers of the viscosity.} {As opposed to the present paper, neither in reference \cite{novo_rubino} nor in \cite{pod_da_nos}, snapshots approaching the time derivative are included and no pointwise estimates are proved}.

 In the numerical studies, we compare the different approaches obtained by taking $X=H_0^1(\Omega)^d$ and $X=L^2(\Omega)^d$ in combination with one of the following sets: the set of snapshots at different times, the set of difference quotients, and the set of Galerkin time derivatives.
 We cannot deduce from these studies that any of the approaches is much better than the other ones and the necessary comprehensive numerical studies are outside the scope of this paper, which is a rigorous numerical analysis from which interesting properties and sharp bounds for the different methods can be deduced.